 There are 4 guides for Synnefo.

 The Quick Installation guide describes how to install Synnefo on a single node in less than 10 minutes using the snf-deploy tool.
 This kind of installation is targeted for testing and demo environments rather than production usage deployments.
 It is the perfect way, even for an inexperienced user to have the whole Synnefo stack up and running and allows for a quick preview of the basic Synnefo features.
+This installation method is only available for Debian Wheezy.

 The Admin’s Installation guide describes how to install the whole Synnefo stack in just two physical nodes.
 This guide is useful to those interested in deploying Synnefo in large scale, as a starting point that will help them get familiar with the Synnefo components and overall architecture, as well as the interconnection between different services.
 This guide explains the whole procedure step by step, without the use of the snf-deploy tool.
 Anyone familiar with this guide, will be able to easily install Synnefo in a larger number of nodes too, or even expand the two node installation dynamically.